-(2) The Company may choose to use net proceeds from the Offering to reduce outstanding debt, provide for working capital purposes, issue a distribution, or repurchase/redeem outstanding Shares.
+(2) The Company has not specifically allocated the use of net proceeds.
+The figures noted are managements best estimate.
+The Company may choose to use net proceeds from the Offering to reduce outstanding debt, provide for working capital purposes, issue a distribution, or repurchase/redeem outstanding Shares.